Recruitment Process Outsourcing (RPO): Helping Healthcare Organizations Stay Focused on Patient Care

 Working with a healthcare organization’s HR department, the RPO team focuses on the day-to-day tasks related to recruiting candidates so the HR department can focus on strategic initiatives.

-Using RPO can also lower hiring costs by providing the most advantageous balance of permanent and temporary staffing, which solidifies an organization’s staffing plan, Findley said.
+Using RPO can also lower hiring costs by providing the most advantageous balance of permanent and temporary staffing, which solidifies an organization’s staffing plan.
 RPO can also lower costs by reducing the number of days it takes to fill a position, reducing the lost productivity that a long position vacancy can cause.

 For example, a community-based, not-for-profit health system needed to care for a rising number of patients while simultaneously staffing up a new surgery center, but it had several hundred requisitions open for more than 100 days.
 After the health system decided to bring in an AMN Healthcare RPO team, it reduced its requisition backlog by 15% in the first month, decreased its reliance on temporary workers, and is on target to fill a total of 700 positions during the three-year partnership.